 Before the driving test – what to expect on the driving test

 It is always a good idea to know exactly what you are going into.
 Having a thorough understanding of what to expect on the driving test will give you more confidence as you will be aware of what exactly is going to happen on the day of the test.

 Show Me Tell Me questions

 Making sure you understand your car in regards to the show me tell me driving test questions will also leave no nasty surprises.
 If you get one or even both of these incorrect, it is only a single minor.
 Get yourself off to a good start however and ensure you know all 19 questions and answer thoroughly.

 Driving test centre toilets

 Not all driving test centres have candidate toilets believe it or not.
 The last thing you want as you arrive for the test is to be bursting for a toilet but can’t go.
 If you have a driving instructor, ask them if the driving test centre has candidate toilets and if not is there a close alternative nearby.
 Alternatively, our driving test centre listings offer details such as this.

 Whilst being a passenger, imagine yourself driving.
 Any junctions, roundabouts etc, go over your full mirror signal manoeuvre routine just as you will be expected to on your driving lessons and in the driving test.
 The more you do this, the more it will become second nature to you.
 During the driving test, you ideally want to do as much as possible without having to think about it, just as a experienced driver does.

+This is a very important factor for passing the driving test.
+Ask people that have just passed the driving test for any recommendations and look for reviews that may give an indication if they are good.
 Once you have chosen a school or instructor, ask them for an assessment lesson.
 During this lesson, you will need to ensure the instructor is patient, friendly and that you get on.